cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Add images.
 Use the standard WordPress Image uploader to add an image presing Add Project/Image button.

 Title.
-Provide a title for the portfolio gallery set.
+Provide a title for the portfolio gallery set - portfolio gallery

 Description.
-Provide a description for the portfolio gallery set.
+Provide a description for the portfolio gallery set - portfolio gallery

 URL.
 Provide the link to be opened when hitting the image.
 In addition you can make the image to open in a separate window checking the box.